bensutherland/ms_oyster_popgen/README.md

 ### B. Haplotype Analysis
 #### i. fineRADstructure
-Use multiple SNP per locus for fineRADstructure input (`06-stacks_rx/batch_1.haplotypes.tsv`)

-Make a new directory, move the haplotypes text file to this new directory, and format the file as an input to fineRADstructure:
+Input: haplotype output to input to fineRADstructure

 ```
-mkdir 08-fineRADstructure
-cp 06-stacks_rx/batch_1.haplotypes.tsv 08-fineRADstructure
-# It is best to use the Stacks2fineRAD.py script to prepare stacks output into fineRADstructure input as this gives some info about the loci and removes instances of triploid alleles.
+# fineRADstructure comes with a python script to prepare stacks output (Stacks2fineRAD.py; note: removes triploid loci)
 python /home/ben/Programs/fineRADstructure/Stacks2fineRAD.py -i 08-fineRADstructure/batch_1.haplotypes.tsv -n 10 -m 30
 # This will output a file that has loci filtered based on ploidy, and samples filtered by missing data.
 ```